-Spectrum primarily offers cable internet plans but uses fiber-optic cables, which is why its download speeds are faster than usual.
-It’s available in 42 states with pricing starting at $49.99 per month.
+Spectrum primarily offers cable Internet plans but uses fiber-optic cables, which is why its download speeds are faster than usual.
+It’s available in 42 states with pricing starting at $49.99 per month for the first 12 months.
 While Spectrum is a contract-free provider, these promotional rates are locked in for 12 months.
 If you aren’t satisfied with the service, Spectrum offers a 30-day, money-back guarantee.

 Pros and Cons By Provider

 - Comprehensive bundle offerings